browserengineering/book/book/accessibility.md

 ```

 And then each iterating through them.
 When `tab` is pressed and we're at the
-end of the focusable list, focus the addressbar:
+end of the focusable list, focus the address bar:

 ``` {.python}
 class Tab: